mozfest/our-story/README.md

 ## Halp

 Looking for help?
-Feel free to [browse existing issues](https://github.com/mozfest/our-story/issues?state=open), or [open a new one](https://github.com/mozfest/our-story/issues/new)
+Feel free to [browse existing issues](https://github.com/mozfest/our-story/issues?state=open), or [open a new one](https://github.com/mozfest/our-story/issues/new).

+You may also find [the GitHub Glossary](https://help.github.com/articles/github-glossary) helpful for understanding some of the terminology.

 ## How